 - It causes keyword phrase cannibalisation.
-This one happens when you use focus keywords on duplicate content.
+Keyword cannibalisation happens when you use the same focus keywords on multiple pages.
 It can confuse Google and may result in a loss of rankings for one or both articles.

 - It competes with your best articles.
 Google can only display a select few on the SERPs to answer specific search queries.
 Most domains only get a maximum of two results.
 And so, there’s a high chance for an old blog article to show up instead of your fresh content.

 - It affects user experience.
 Imagine landing on a website that looks old and neglected.
 We’re probably thinking the same thing: this owner neither cares about quality nor credibility.
 Or worse, is this business still operating?
 Remember, core web vitals are crucial to Google and your ranking fate.

 - It makes your rivals look better.
 If your website contains unkept or inaccurate articles, chances are users will have a look at what your competitors have to offer.
 A considerable bounce rate can throw your SEO strategy and overall performance off balance.

 With all these factors combined plus Google’s ever-changing algorithm, it’s not hard to see how old onsite content can pull you down.
 Good thing there are ways to turn the tide.